Skip to main content

 List registered contracts.
 For available options, see list-contracts.

-scalardl generic-contracts execute-contract --properties client.properties
+scalardl generic-contracts list-contracts --properties client.properties

 Validate an object for all ages.